merenlab/merenlab.org/_posts/anvio/2019-10-18-visualizing-coverages.md

 This command will give you the same inspect page that we saw before, but allows you to skip going through the interactive interface.

 So anvi-inspect offers direct access to inspection page and solves some of the problems associated with having to go through the main display when we know which splits we are interested in working with.
-But over time we reached to another realization: while inspect page is great for interactive visualization with access to all the genes and functions, exporting these coverage plots for publications or presentations are very difficult.
+But over time we reached to another realization: while inspect page is great for interactive visualization with access to all the genes and functions, exporting these coverage plots for publications or presentations is very difficult.
 One could take screen shots of the inspect page, but that's not a very elegant solution, nor is it reproducible.
 And it's even less ideal if you have a lot of samples.

 The next program solves that issue.

 ## Exporting coverage data as a PDF

-Anvi'o's new and talented program [anvi-script-visualize-split-coverages](/vignette/#anvi-script-visualize-split-coverages) will generate static version of the coverage plots you see in anvi'o interactive interfaces as a PDF.
+Anvi'o's new and talented program [anvi-script-visualize-split-coverages](/vignette/#anvi-script-visualize-split-coverages) will generate static versions of the coverage plots you see in anvi'o interactive interfaces as a PDF.
 In other words, this program will give you the inspect page produced in `ggplot2`.

 {:.notice}
 **Meren's note**: [anvi-script-visualize-split-coverages](/vignette/#anvi-script-visualize-split-coverages) is the first anvi'o program that is contributed entirely from someone who is not an official member of the UChicago anvi'o headquarters.
 [Ryan Moore](http://twitter.com/mooreryan), a graduate student at the University of Delaware, heard our call on Twitter, and implemented this very talented program for the entire community.
 I know I speak on behalf of all anvi'o users who will use his program when I say I am very grateful for his generosity and time.
 This is how open-source projects grow and become the property of the community rather than being associated with a single group forever.
 Thank you, Ryan!